shnewto/bnf/README.md

 call the object's generate function. `grammar.generate()`.
 For the above grammar you could expect something like `TGGC` or `AG`.

+If the generate function can't find a production for a nonterminal it tries to evaluate it will print the identifer as a nonterminal, i.e. `<identifier>`.

 The generate function will return an error if it detects an infinite loop caused by a production such as `<PATTERN> := <PATTERN>`.